adamzvolanek/DevRackDocs/unraid.md

-# Unraid

-My server is based on Unraid and will transition to ZFS-based hard disks.
+My server is based on Unraid.
 Developement is done on a decade+ old laptop that runs Unraid purely for docker-compose develpoment.

 This page covers the setup of my Unraid server.